Database Information Retrieval

 Fig. 6: WOS record of article on information literacy

-After clicking on the 4 Citations link, we can see that the term information literacy appears in the title of all four citing works.
-This is good evidence for our citation theory, but it's also a useful trick for us.
+As shown in Figure 6, after clicking on the 4 Citations link, we can see that the term information literacy appears in the title of all four citing works.
+This is good evidence for citation theory, but it's also a useful trick for us.

 Citing articles in WOS